7 am to 3 pm

 UCHS Centurion Counseling Department

-SPECIAL SUMMER NOTICE!
 Welcome to the new school year!
-If you are a new or returning student, it is very important that STUDENTS AND PARENTS list emails during registration.
+If you are a new or returning student, it is very important that STUDENTS AND PARENTS have email addresses on file with the school.
 We have a new digital program that we are using for all communication.
 School Messenger has the ability to email AND phone you on important test dates, parent nights, Collegeboard Information, College Application deadlines, etc. PLEASE make sure your email address is current and active when you register this fall.

 Parents/guardians may also make appointments to see their child's counselor, by phone or email.
 We will attempt to return phone calls and emails within 24 hours whenever possible.